Learn about the different kinds of approvals you need to develop or change land use in Burnaby

 Requirements for new large buildings - Part 3

 - Buildings over 3 storeys or 600 sq. m, including those with residential, business, personal services and mercantile occupancies, are considered Part 3 buildings.
-Energy modelling and air tightness testing (step 1 in the Energy Step Code) applies to all new building permits for applicable Part 3 buildings.
+Starting May 1, 2023, all new building permits for applicable Part 3 buildings will have to meet the minimum of Step 2 of BC Energy Step Code.

-- For projects seeking rezoning, buildings must also meet step 3 of the Energy Step Code Or Step 2 with a low-carbon energy system and greenhouse gas emission limits.
+- For projects seeking rezoning, buildings will be subject to Green Building Policy requirements and will have to meet the minimum of Step 3 of the Energy Step Code or Step 2 with a Low-Carbon Energy System and greenhouse gas emission limits.

 New small residential buildings - Part 9